-- Applicable N/A Has large graphics to include (800px x 440px) - Applicable N/A Has small graphics to include (250px x 188px) - 1.
+- Applicable N/A Large graphics do not apply - Applicable N/A Small graphics do not apply - 1.
 Preserve areas adjacent to runways, taxiways, aprons, golf course roughs, storage areas, antenna facilities, and ammunition storage areas, as open space. - 2.
 Provide minimal maintenance with mowing as needed for controlling bird behavior for airfield safety, or eliminating fire hazards.